SurveyCompo/surveycompo-doc/docs/index.md

       ---

       SurveyCompo’s JSON-based design makes your surveys truly adaptable.
 It allows you to **manage versions**, load content **dynamically**, conduct **A/B testing**, and implement advanced strategies like Survey **Segmentation** and Audience **Retargeting**.

+- :material-security:{ .left-icon } **Full Data Control**

+      ---

+      With the **self-hosting option**, you maintain full control and ownership of your sensitive survey data.
+Ensure compliance with privacy regulations and meet your specific security needs.

 </div>